-We convey our gratitude to the Board of Trustees of the Fund for their strong governance foundation which continues to enable us to deliver on our fiduciary responsibilities, as well as to secure the best retirement outcomes for our members.
-Furthermore, we are grateful to the sponsor - Botswana Life Insurance Ltd as well as all other key stakeholders, including the Regulatory Authority, for the continued support.
+We convey our gratitude to the Board of Trustees of the Fund for their strong governance basis that enables delivery on our fiduciary responsibilities and continuing initiatives to secure the best retirement outcomes for our members.
+Additionally, we are grateful to the sponsor - Botswana Life Insurance Ltd as well as all other key stakeholders, including the Regulatory Authority, for the continued support and guidance.
 Finally, we are thankful to our members for their support, continuing confidence and assure them that their rights and benefits remain secure and well protected.

-Principal Officer
+Duncan Hule Principal Officer